unional/iso-error/README.md

 ### IsoError.trace(err)

-Eeturns the error message including its error causes.
+Returns the error message including its error causes.

 ```ts
 const err = new IsoError('msg-1', new Error('msg-2'), new IsoError('msg-3'))